 George took a quick 2-0 lead in the first-to-seven points but Anthony came fighting back to win the first Grand Slam of the year 7-4.

 The girls' red competition had five entries with each girl playing a round-robin in the group stage.

 Florence Brellisford met Ananya Vartak in the final and won her first ever tournament, remaining undefeated throughout.

-This was followed by the orange tournament with the final between Max Cole and Anthony Weingarten, who was on course to win his 13th straight match on the day after winning seven out of seven in the red tournament.
+This was followed by the orange tournament with the final between Max Cole and Anthony Weingarten, who was on course to win his 13th straight match on the day after winning seven out of seven in

 The day finished on a high for Anthony as he won his second tournament of the day 10-5.

 The Grand Slam series will conclude with the US Open and the top eight players from the year in each colour will be entered into the club's end of season Masters event at the end of October.